memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage](./special-test_before_show_page.png)

 The key thing that is incomplete here is the table of associated dog records.
-(Only the table headings are displayed.)
+Only the table headings are currently being displayed.

 ### How You Must Complete the App